 Clients are receiving certificate error messages when trying to access my website using HTTPS connections.
 How do I resolve this?

-I'm using a certificate from AWS Certificate Manager (ACM), and my clients are receiving warning messages that say the connection is not secure or private.
+I'm using a certificate from AWS Certificate Manager (ACM).
+My clients are receiving warning messages that say the connection is not secure or private.
 What can I do to resolve these certificate error messages?

 If you are using HTTPS connections, a server certificate is required.
-A server certificate is an x.509 v3 data structure that is signed by a certificate authority (CA).
+A server certificate is an x.509 v3 data structure signed by a certificate authority (CA).
 A server certificate contains the name of the server, the validity period, the public key, and other data.
 When your browser accesses the web server, all the data fields must be valid.
-If any data fields are considered invalid, your browser considers the connection to be insecure,
+Your browser considers invalid data fields an insecure connection.

-You can receive an certificate error message if:
+You can receive a certificate error message if:

 - The certificate isn't valid for the name of the server.